CarlosIvan9/sentiment-usecase/README.md

 ## Setup & installation

 ### Python Version
-This project was developed and tested with Python 3.11
+This project was developed and tested with Python 3.9.5

 ### Virtual environments
 There are 2 different requirements files:

-* requirements.txt : libraries needed for the deployment of the api
+* requirements.txt : libraries needed for the deployment of the API
 * requirements-dev.txt : libraries needed to run development scripts

 ---